 Where to go: Getting a view of the St. Croix Valley is best from the Visitor Center Overlook, taking in the hillsides and river.
+With more leaves down, you can get a pretty good view of the colored oak and aspen tree tops from the Picnic Shelter deck.
 You can find spots of color anywhere in the park, including a colorful carpet of leaves.
-Look for oaks and aspens lining the hillsides from the River Access or Nevers Dam Overlook.
-Make sure to stop at the Observation platform on Amador Prairie to see the fall colors on the prairie grasses.
+There are still some oaks, pines and a few aspens lining the hillsides from the River Access or Nevers Dam Overlook.

-What you'll see: Colors seem more muted this fall, but oak and aspen trees have gotten very colorful in the last few days.
-At the same time, winds and some rains have knocked down many of the maple leaves in the park.
-Despite the leafless trees, blue skies this weekend should provide a nice backdrop for the oak and aspen trees, with pines and other evergreens adding a deep green contrast.
+What you'll see: A windy Wednesday is sure to take down more leaves this week.
+Despite the leafless trees, blue skies this weekend should provide a nice backdrop for remaining oak and aspen colors, with pines and other evergreens adding a deep green contrast.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.